ludovicoforace/ct-nd/README.md

 ```

 ## Test all the modules at once
 I'm using mock data for each test instance which is fed to the Rover class in the `spec` files.
-Same thing for the Plateau class.
-So probably this is the best evidence to indicating that it works
+Same thing for the Plateau and Mission class.
+So this is the best evidence to indicating that it works
 ```sh
 npm run test:watch
 ```